back to the MAIN INDEX

 As the Tiber crosses Rome's historical centre, it draws a double bend; almost at its end is a small island, named after the river, whose length is about 300 m (330 yards), and about 80 m (100 yards) in width.
 It has the typical shape of a vessel; this inspired a legend, according to which the island is located on the site of a sunken ship.

-view of the Tiber Island from its western end
+view of the Tiber Island from its western end, with Cestius Bridge on the right

 A more popular version, known since the early times, says that when the last king of Rome, Lucius Tarquinius Superbus, was upthrown in 509 BC, the people tried to destroy his enormous stash of crops by throwing them into the Tiber.
 But the amount was so great that it formed a small island.

 For this reason, a temple sacred to Aesculapius was built there, and the island itself was arranged as a ship.
 Its sides were entirely lined with travertine marble, so to resemble the prow and stern of a vessel, featuring reliefs related to the god.
 An obelisk was stood in the centre, facing the temple, representing the ship's mast.
-It is still uncertain when these changes took place, likely around the 3rd century BC.
+It is still uncertain when these changes took place; the suggested dates are the 3rd century BC or, more likely, the 1st century BC, as also the two bridges are of the same age.

 the few remains of the original facing